ZenabG/MobileTesting/README.md

 The project is created using Appium with Java and TestNG frameworks.
 The project is designed to test the functionality of the Monefy app on Android devices.

+The tests are containerized using *Docker* in GitHub Actions to ensure a consistent and isolated environment for test execution.

 ## Tools and technologies used

 * **Appium** : Open-source test automation tool for mobile applications